-5. WAITING FOR SERVICE OR ABANDONING
+5 WAITING FOR SERVICE OR ABANDONING

-In Sections 3 and 4 we characterized two primitives of queueing models, the arrival process and service times.
+In Sections 3 and 4 we characterized two primitives of queueing models: the arrival process and service times.
 In each case we were able to directly observe and analyze the primitive under investigation.

 We next address the last system primitive, customer patience and abandonment behavior, and the related output of waiting time.
 Abandonment behavior and waiting times are deeply intertwined.

-There is a distinction between the time that a customer needs to wait before reaching an agent and the time that a customer is willing to wait before abandoning the system.
-The former is referred to as virtual waiting time, because it amounts to the time that a (virtual) customer, equipped with infinite patience, would have waited until being served.
+There is a distinction between the time that a customer needs to wait before reaching an agent versus the time that a customer is willing to wait before abandoning the system.
+The former is referred to as virtual waiting time, since it amounts to the time that a (virtual) customer, equipped with infinite patience, would have waited until being served.
 We refer to the latter as patience.
 Both measures are obviously of great importance, but neither is directly observable, and hence both must be estimated.

-A well-known queueing-theoretic result is that in heavily loaded systems (in which essentially all customers wait and no one abandons), waiting time should be exponentially distributed.
-(See Kingman 1962 for an early result and Whitt 2002 for a recent text.)
-Although our system is not very heavily loaded, and in our system customers do abandon, we find that the observed distribution of time spent in the queue conforms very well to this theoretical prediction (see Brown et al. 2002a for further details).
+A well known queueing-theoretic result is that, in heavily loaded systems (in which essentially all customers wait and no one abandons), waiting time should be exponentially distributed.
+See Kingman (1962) for an early result and Whitt (2002) for a recent text.
+Although our system is not very heavily loaded, and in our system customers do abandon, we find that the observed distribution of time spent in queue conforms very well to this theoretical prediction.
+See Brown et. al. (2002b) for further details.

-5.1 Survival Curves for Virtual Waiting Time and Patience
+5.1 Survival curves for virtual waiting time and patience

 Both times to abandonment and times to service are censored data.
-Let R denote the "patience" or "time willing to wait" and let V denote the "virtual waiting time," and equip both with steady-state distributions.
-One actually samples $W = \min\{R, V\}$, as well as the indicator $\mathbb{1}{\{R < V\}}$, for observing R or V. One considers all calls that reached an agent as censored observations for estimating the distribution of R, and vice versa for estimating the distribution of V. We make the assumption that (as random variables) R and V are independent given the covariates relevant to the individual customer.
+Denote by R the "patience" or "time willing to wait", by V the "virtual waiting time", and equip both with steady-state distributions.
+One actually samples $W = \min\{R, V\}$, as well as the indicator $1{\{R < V\}}$ for observing R or V. To estimate the distribution of R, one considers all calls that reached an agent as censored observations, and vice versa for estimating the distribution of V. We make the assumption that (as random variables) R and V are independent given the covariates relevant to the individual customer.
 Under this assumption, the distributions of R and V (given the covariates) can be estimated using the standard Kaplan-Meier product-limit estimator.

-One may plot the Kaplan-Meier estimates of the survival functions of R (time willing to wait), V (virtual waiting time), and $W = \min\{V, R\}$ (see Brown et al. 2002a).
+One may plot the Kaplan-Meier estimates of the survival functions of R (time willing to wait), V (virtual waiting time) and $W = \min\{V, R\}$.
+Again, see Brown et. al. (2002b).
 There is a clear stochastic ordering between V and R in which customers are willing to wait (R) more than they need to wait (V).
 This suggests that our customer population consists of patient customers.
 Here we have implicitly, and only intuitively, defined the notion of a patient customer.
-(To the best of our knowledge, systematic research on this subject is lacking.)
+(To the best of our knowledge systematic research on this subject is lacking).

 We also consider the survival functions of R for different types of service.
 Again, a clear stochastic ordering emerges.
-For example, customers performing stock trading (type NE) are willing to wait more than customers calling for regular services (type PS).
+For example, customers performing stock trading (type 'NE') are willing to wait more than customers calling for regular services (type 'PS').
 A possible empirical explanation for this ordering is that type NE needs the service more urgently.
-This suggests a practical distinction between tolerance for waiting and loy-alty/persistency.
+This suggests a practical distinction between tolerance for waiting and loyalty/persistency.

-5.2 Hazard Rates
+5.2 Hazard rates

 Palm (1953) was the first to describe impatience in terms of a hazard rate.
-He postulated that the hazard rate of the time willing to wait is proportional to a customer's irritation due to waiting.
-Aalen and Gjessing (2001) advocated dynamic interpretation of the hazard rate, but warned against the possibility that the population hazard rate may not represent individual hazard rates.
+He postulated that the hazard rate of the time-willing-to-wait is proportional to a customer's irritation due to waiting.
+Aalen and Gjessing (2001) advocate dynamic interpretation of the hazard rate, but warn against the possibility that the population hazard rate need not represent individual ones.